 Often times, investors confuse liabilities and debt.
 Liabilities are a representation of what a company owes.
 This is divided into current liabilities and non-current liabilities.

 Current liabilities are items owed by the company within the next 12 months.
 So, if interest has been accrued but not been paid yet, it would appear here.
 Otherwise, it would appear under "current assets" on the balance sheet as a prepaid item ("prepaid expenses and other current assets" for Nike).
-Anything beyond this 12 months is considered non-current liabilities.
+Anything beyond this 12 months is classified as a non-current liability.

 If we were to look for debt, what we should actually look for is a line item called "current portion of long-term debt," "long-term debt," and/or "term debt" that falls into both the current liabilities and non-current liabilities sections:

-The "current position of long-term debt" and "long-term debt" numbers together are the debt that Nike owes from the bonds they've issued.
+The "current position of long-term debt" and "long-term debt" numbers combined equal the total debt Nike owes to its lenders.
 In other words, if you add up the current and long-term debt for 2019, you will get the total debt at $3,470 million.

 So, if Nike were to issue $50 million in new bonds, this $50 million would show up under the non-current liabilities section for long-term debt.
 However, because they sold $50 million in debt, Nike would also receive $50 million in cash which would show up under assets for the line item "cash and cash equivalents."
 This would also balance the two sides of the balance sheet as both assets and liabilities moved in the same manner.